Loading...

 UNDERWATER MACRO AND SUPERMACRO PHOTOGRAPHY

-Please read our guest’s blog post below to learn more.
+You can also read our guest’s blog post below to learn more about the experience.

-Fun divers and underwater explorers are also welcome at our dive center.
-We schedule our diving groups in a way that you will be on the best tour for your personal preferences.
+Fun divers and underwater explorers are equally welcome at our dive center.

 DIVING CONDITIONS

-For further and more detailed information however, please refer to the graphics above or follow a current weather forecast to stay informed about the smooth climate here on Romblon Island.
+For more detailed information, please refer to the graphics below or check a current weather forecast to stay updated on the gentle, tropical climate here on Romblon Island.

 PUBLICATIONS

-Below you can find a some of our features and mentions in print and online publications.
-We would like to thank all the amazing people that helped us to put Romblon and our resort on the map for scuba divers and underwater macro photography enthusiasts from around the world.
+Our heartfelt thanks go out to all the wonderful writers, photographers, and divers who have helped share the beauty of Romblon and put our resort on the map for scuba divers and underwater macro photography enthusiasts around the world.

 October 2020